Released on November 23, 2015

-The government has invested a record $5.2 billion in transportation infrastructure since 2008.
+The Government of Saskatchewan has invested a record $5.2 billion in transportation infrastructure since 2008.

 For more information, contact: